Selfridge’s London—Part One | Selfridge’s London—Part Two

 Years ago the business was established in a small store on West Madison street in the St. Denis hotel building at the northeast corner of Madison and Desplaines streets, once regarded as a fine structure in a busy locality.

-In 1880 the firm moved to the store at the northeast corner of State street, 145 feet in Madison, and 80 feet in Wabash avenue.
+In 1880 the firm moved to the store at the southeast corner of State street, 145 feet in Madison, and 80 feet in Wabash avenue.
 In addition the firm has erected during the last three years the handsome structure which now stands upon the corner.
 It is twelve stories high, fronting 180 feet in State street and 145 feet in Madison.

 Firm’s Real Estate Operations.